kyteinsky/meet_lookup/README.md

 ## How to use it

 #### Load the extension
-1. Clone this repo or download zip adn extract it
+1. Clone this repo or download zip and extract it
 2. Go to [chrome://extensions](chrome://extensions) and turn the Developer mode ON
 3. Click on "Load Unpacked" and select the cloned or extracted folder named meet_lookup